-Interest Income
+Interest Income.
 Interest income primarily consists of earnings on our cash and cash equivalents and our marketable securities.

-Interest Expense

-Interest expense consists primarily of interest expense associated with our Convertible Senior Notes (the "Notes") issued in August 2019.
+Interest Expense.
+Interest expense consists primarily of interest expense associated with our Convertible Senior Notes (the "Notes") issued in August 2019 and March 2021.

-Provision for (Benefit from) Income Taxes
+Provision for (Benefit from) Income Taxes.
 We are subject to federal and state income taxes in the United States and taxes in foreign jurisdictions.
 We use the liability method of accounting for income taxes.
 Under the liability method, deferred taxes are determined based on the temporary differences between the financial statement and tax bases of assets and liabilities, using tax rates expected to be in effect during the years in which the bases differences are expected to reverse.

 We record a valuation allowance against our deferred tax assets to the extent that realization of the deferred tax assets, including consideration of our deferred tax liabilities, is not more likely than not.
-For the year ended December 31, 2020, for both federal and state income taxes, our deferred assets exceeded our deferred tax liabilities and because of our recent history of operating losses we believe that the realization of the deferred tax assets is currently not more likely than not.
-Accordingly, we have recorded a valuation allowance against our federal, state, and certain foreign deferred tax assets.
+For the year ended December 31, 2022, for both federal and state income taxes, we have recorded a valuation allowance against our deferred tax assets because of our cumulative operating losses since inception, as we believe that the realization of the deferred tax assets is currently not more likely than not.
+We have also recorded a valuation allowance against certain foreign deferred tax assets.